Kobley/Private-Key-Generator/README.md

 # KeyGen
- simple keygen for private softwares basic seasonings
+ simple keygen for private softwares with basic seasonings